Grizzly3Wolf/Biodiversity_in_National_Parks_Project/README.md

 Other features of this project:-
 A search function to find which National Parks have the species you are looking for.
-A pie chart function which gives you an overview of all the species in a selected Biodiversity National Park.
+A bar chart function which gives you an overview of all the species in a selected Biodiversity National Park.